JialeHu/BallTracking/README.md

   - A list of image for overlay

 ### getHSV.py
-get mean, max, min of HSV values of a image
+get mean, max, min of HSV values of an image